-The Company's fixed-maturity securities include issuances by a wide number of municipal authorities across the U.S. and its territories.
-The following table presents the components of the Company's \$2,661 million (fair value) of obligations of state and political subdivisions included in the Company's available-for-sale fixed-maturity securities investment portfolio as of December 31, 2023.
+The Company's fixed-maturity available-for-sale securities include issuances by a wide number of municipal authorities across the U.S. and its territories.
+The following table presents the components of the Company's \$1,940 million (fair value) of obligations of state and political subdivisions included in the Company's available-for-sale fixed-maturity securities investment portfolio as of December 31, 2024.

-Fair Value of Available-for-Sale Fixed-Maturity Securities Investment Portfolio of Obligations of State and Political Subdivisions
+Fair Value of Available-for-Sale Fixed-Maturity Securities Investment Portfolio of Obligations of State and Political Subdivisions As of December 31, 2024 (1)